Whats-Cookin/anoncreds-demo-guide/Readme.md

       ![Screenshot](alice-agent-running-in-terminal.png)
    - **Faber:**
       ```
+      ./run_demo run faber --wallet-type askar-anoncreds --events
+      ```
+      or
+      ```
       ./run_demo run faber --wallet-type askar-anoncreds --cred-type vc_di --events
       ```
+      * Note: Indicating the type of credential as a flag is not required because you can set it by using the 1(a) option
       ![Screenshot](faber-agent-running-in-terminal.png)
    - **Acme:**
      (not needed for our work)